SiriDB/siridb-admin/README.md

   -d, --db-name=DB-NAME        Database name.
 (Must be at least 2 and at most 20 characters.
 First
                                character must be a letter.
 Last character must be a letter or number.
                                In between letters, numbers, hyphen and underscores are allowed) -t, --time-precision="ms"    Time precision for the new database.
-Supported time precessions are s (second), ms (millisecond), us (microsecond) and ns (nanosecond).
+Supported time precissions are s (second), ms (millisecond), us (microsecond) and ns (nanosecond).
                                This value cannot be changed once the database is created.
   -b, --buffer-size=1024       Buffer size for the new database.
 Each series uses a buffer space in